 Although direct-to-consumer advertising of prescription drugs is only permitted in the USA and New Zealand, requirements that pharma marketers must consider when creating promotional content include:

-Listing drug info and uses that comply with approved prescribing information
+- Listing drug info and uses that comply with the approved prescribing information

 Why should pharma marketers care about compliance?